STACK service specifications

 Example

-To build a co-located stack using a pair of two coherence geophysical single-band assets (e.g. coh_c_vv_20220330_20220411,, and coh_c_vv_20220517_20220529) derived from two SAR-COIN Result, obtained by exploiting 4 Sentinel-1 SLC Datasets acquired on 20220330, 20220411, 20220517, and 20220529 (by specifying two references to COIN Results given as input product references 1, and 2) the users shall specify two references to COIN Results given as input product references 1, and 2 and define the 2 input assets in STACK as following:
+To build a co-located stack using a pair of two coherence single band assets (e.g. coh_c_vv_20220330_20220411,, and coh_c_vv_20220517_20220529) derived from two SAR-COIN Result, obtained by exploiting 4 Sentinel-1 SLC Datasets acquired on 20220330, 20220411, 20220517, and 20220529 the user shall specify two references to COIN Results given as input product references 1, and 2 and define the 2 input assets in STACK as following:

 1.coh_c_vv_20220330_20220411, 2.coh_c_vv_20220517_20220529